JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 The meaning of this form is that `F(x,y,...)` is evaluated with the variables `x`, `y`, etc. taking on each value in their given list of values.
 Values can be specified as any iterable object, but will commonly be ranges like `1:n` or `2:(n-1)`, or explicit arrays of values like `[1.2, 3.4, 5.7]`.
-The result is an N-d dense陣列(array)with dimensions that are the concatenation of the dimensions of the variable ranges `rx`, `ry`, etc. and each `F(x,y,...)` evaluation returns a scalar.
+The result is an N-d dense陣列with dimensions that are the concatenation of the dimensions of the variable ranges `rx`, `ry`, etc. and each `F(x,y,...)` evaluation returns a scalar.

 The following example computes a weighted average of the current element and its left and right